Butler vs. Texas Tech: Odds, spread, over/under - November 30

 Butler vs. Texas Tech: Odds, spread, over/under and other Vegas lines - November 30

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Butler vs. Texas Tech matchup in this article.
+In this article, you will find the spread and odds across multiple sportsbooks for the Butler vs. Texas Tech matchup.

 Butler vs. Texas Tech Game Info